Discrimination means treating you unfairly because of a particular characteristic you have. The Equality Act 2010 protects you from discrimination by:

 - public bodies like government departments and local authorities

 There are nine protected characteristics in the Equality Act.
 Discrimination which happens because of one or more of these characteristics is unlawful under the Act.
-We all have some of these characteristics - for example, sex or age - so the Act protects everyone from discrimination.

 The characteristics that are protected by the Equality Act 2010 are: